 SDI Improvements (released separately)

 Synergy DBL Integration for Visual Studio (SDI) follows its own, more frequent release timeline (separate from Synergy/DE).
-Many SDI features and quality improvements were released the few months prior to the Synergy/DE 12.1 release.
-See the release notes for a list of all changes.
+Many SDI features and quality improvements were released in the few months prior to the Synergy/DE 12.1 release.

-Support for loading and running unit tests for Synergy .NET Core projects in the Test Explorer window, and we have added a new “Unit Test (.NET Core)” project template.
+- Support for loading and running unit tests for Synergy .NET Core projects in the Test Explorer window and a new “Unit Test (.NET Core)” project template.